lupyuen/lupyuen.github.io/src/testbot.md

     Watch Faces on PineTime will be rendered as an __LVGL Display__.
 Our Test Controller shall have a __MIPI CSI Camera__, that will snap a pic of the LVGL Display.
 And attach the pic in the PR Response, for manual validation.

     We'll start our Test Bot manually, after reviewing the code in the PR.
+Or maybe our Bot shall push a notification to my phone, via __Mastodon Alert__.
+I'll review the PR, click the "Like" button on the PR Comment, to activate the test.

 1.  _Can we combine the Test Controller with the Build & Test Server?_

-    TODO
+    Yeah we could combine the __Test Controller__ _(Linux SBC)_ with the __Build & Test Server__ _(Ubuntu PC)_.
+Though the Current Design will scale better with __Multiple Test Controllers__...

-    Combine Build & Test Server with Test Controller
+    TODO: Pic of Multiple Test Controllers

-    Multiple Test Controllers
+    (Too bad we don't have solution for swapping SD Cards)

 # What's Next